Domeee/mosel.nvim/README.md

 - **High contrast**
 - **Harmonic color group**
+- **Semantic highlighting**:
-- **Semantic highlighting**: highlight important semantics like variables and function calls instead of keywords
+  - highlight important semantics like variables and function calls instead of keywords
+  - the color `red` is only used to display errors

 ## Preview